 When I got the idea for my blog, I had no clue how to set up a website.
 I knew “the look” I wanted, so I hired a graphic designer to create a one-of-a-kind design for me.
-It took me months to find a designer who was in my budget and yet, who's work I loved.
-When I finally found one that met my criteria, I submitted my project details and jumped in head first.
+It took me months to find a designer who was in my budget and yet, who’s work I loved.
+When I finally found one that met my criteria, I submitted my project details and jumped in headfirst.

-What a mistake.
 I had never worked with a graphic designer before and knew nothing about how the design process worked.
 Sadly for me, it was a costly lesson.

 My first mistake was, I signed a contract that only protected the designer, there was nothing in the contract that protected me from sloppy or incomplete work.